-The Dean of Students will offer to meet or speak with all participants in the Official Complaint separately to discuss the Complaint and determine if Voluntary Accountability Processes may be appropriate to develop consensual, mutually satisfying solutions.
-The parties to the Official Complaint will decide whether or not to meet with the Dean of Students and whether they wish to engage in voluntary accountability efforts (see 3.00-3.07 Voluntary Accountability Processes).
+The Senior Advisor, Dispute Resolution and Support will offer to meet or speak with all participants in the Official Complaint separately to discuss the Complaint and determine if Voluntary Accountability Processes may be appropriate to develop consensual, mutually satisfying solutions.
+The parties to the Official Complaint will decide whether or not to meet with the Senior Advisor, Dispute Resolution and Support and whether they wish to engage in voluntary accountability efforts (see 3.00-3.07 Voluntary Accountability Processes).

-5.20 Prior to engaging in a resolution process, the Dean of Students will inform all individuals involved in the process of their need to consider the possible impact of their participation on other external processes (e.g. criminal or civil legal processes) and encourage participants to seek further advice as they may deem appropriate.
-The Sexual Violence Support Advocate is available to provide support for the Complainant.
+5.20 Prior to engaging in a resolution process, the Senior Advisor, Dispute Resolution and Support will inform all individuals involved in the process of their need to consider the possible impact of their participation on other external processes (e.g. criminal or civil legal processes) and encourage participants to seek further advice as they may deem appropriate.
+The Sexual Violence Support Coordinator is available to provide support for the Complainant.

-If the Voluntary Accountability process is not appropriate or where there is no resolution, the Dean of Students may initiate a Formal Resolution process which will involve the Dean of Students making a decision on the Official Complaint.
-In making their decision, the Dean of Students will have access to all relevant documents submitted in the Official Complaint and may decide to proceed with an investigation.
+If the Voluntary Accountability process is not appropriate or where there is no resolution, the Senior Advisor, Dispute Resolution and Support may initiate a Formal Resolution process which will involve the Senior Advisor, Dispute Resolution and Support making a decision on the Official Complaint.
+In making their decision, the Senior Advisor, Dispute Resolution and Support will have access to all relevant documents submitted in the Official Complaint and may decide to proceed with an investigation.

 5.22 Complaints that are more appropriately addressed through Formal Resolution are those where there is a potential for significant intersection between the alleged misconduct and community safety, as well as a Student’s personal and academic success.
 In addition, where Interim Measures are in place, Formal Resolution may be required to determine the appropriateness of and timeline to maintain the Interim Measures.

-5.23 If a Complaint has also resulted in criminal or civil proceedings, the Dean of Students may choose to defer investigation and/or resolution of the Official Complaint.
-A Complainant or Respondent may request to the Dean of Students in writing that the university postpone the Formal Resolution process until completion of the criminal or civil proceedings.
-The Dean of Students will provide a decision, with reasons, to a Complainant’s or Respondent’s request prior to the start of an investigation or further steps in the Formal Resolution process.
-During this time, the Dean of Students may institute and maintain Interim Measures as appropriate.
+5.23 If a Complaint has also resulted in criminal or civil proceedings, the Senior Advisor, Dispute Resolution and Support may choose to defer investigation and/or resolution of the Official Complaint.
+A Complainant or Respondent may request to the Senior Advisor, Dispute Resolution and Support in writing that the university postpone the Formal Resolution process until completion of the criminal or civil proceedings.
+The Senior Advisor, Dispute Resolution and Support will provide a decision, with reasons, to a Complainant’s or Respondent’s request prior to the start of an investigation or further steps in the Formal Resolution process.
+During this time, the University may institute and maintain Interim Measures as appropriate.

-In consultation with internal and/or external advisors, the Dean of Students will determine if an investigation is required to reach a decision in the Official Complaint.
+In consultation with internal and/or external advisors, the Senior Advisor, Dispute Resolution and Support will determine if an investigation is required to reach a decision in the Official Complaint.
 A Complainant may choose not to request an investigation by the University and has the right not to participate in any investigation; however, where the University determines there are issues relating to safety, security or legal obligations, it may decide to proceed to conduct an investigation without the Survivor’s participation.
 Where a choice not to participate in an investigation is made, the Complainant will be advised that this may affect the nature of the investigation and the ability to draw conclusions from any investigation report.
 Supports and services will continue to be available to all Students affected by Gendered and Sexual Violence.